Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 foundational API and comes with the support of someone all too eager to answer any questions you may have!

+The API is flexible enough for higher-level solutions to be built on top.
+For example, the Mimic module has a Mecanim Animator Controller Addon which supports familiar tools and workflows in native ECS.

 ### AAA Animation Compression

 Unity’s animation compression algorithm is not great.
 Usually, small sizes come